vanhoangkha/Networking-fundamentals/Day08_IPv4_Addressing_Part2.md

 ---

 Two messages should appear showing the state has changed to 'up' (Status).
-Second message should show line protocol is now 'up' (Protocol).
+Second message should show line Giao thức is now 'up' (Giao thức).

-// 'do' allows you to run a Privileged EXEC command from outside the mode.
+// 'do' allows you to run a Privileged EXEC Lệnh from outside the mode.

-R1(config-if) #do show ip interface brief
+R1(config-if) #do show ip Giao diện brief

-Good to confirm that the device/interface you have configured is up and running.
+Good to confirm that the device/Giao diện you have configured is up and running.

 ---